-At holiday time, it’s appropriate to tip service providers that you see on a regular basis.
+It’s appropriate to tip service providers that you see on a regular basis at holiday time.
 And avoiding services in December in order to weasel out of tipping someone who provides you with services throughout the year is frowned upon.

 The general rule is that you tip anyone who provides you with regular services throughout the year.

-This includes newspaper carriers, hair stylists, elevator operators in your apartment building, babysitters and nannies, the UPS guy that regularly picks up packages from your business, and maybe even your postal carrier.
+This includes newspaper carriers, hair stylists, the school bus driver, elevator operators in your apartment building, babysitters and nannies, the UPS guy that regularly picks up packages from your business, and maybe even your postal carrier.

 Some of the people on my tipping list include:

 Consider your relationship with the person in question.

 I have yet to visit the same hairstylist — and I only have my hair trimmed once or twice a year.
 As a result, holiday tipping isn’t something required by etiquette, although I might tip a little more than normal (in the name of holiday cheer) if I decide to have my hair done in December.

 Remember that holiday tipping is a way of showing your appreciation for services rendered — and an indication that you hope to continue the relationship.

 The next issue, of course, is that of how much to tip.